 Cruise ships to Faial Island (Ilha do Faial) Azores dock (anchor) at Horta - port town on the southeastern coast.

 Port Horta cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Horta, Faial Island, Azores.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Horta, Faial Island, Azores Portugal.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.